 This is actually the first supplement I ever took that noticeably affected my dreams.
 Lobelia is a natural muscle relaxant and should be taken with galantamine, rather than at the beginning of the night.
 Be careful with its use as like all muscle relaxants it can slow down the heartbeat.
 It also is called puke weed, so definitely be sure to eat something with it and take some ginger.
 Absolutely do not take more than one the first time around until you are familiar with how it affects you.
 It is more unsettling to the stomach than galantamine.
 In combination it can add some interesting effects and may also alleviate any shortness of breath.
 Galantamine can also possibly slow down the heartbeat, as well as the opposite.
 Please look up and review the contraindications of both galantamine and lobelia.

-Choline is a high cost supplement without near the benefit of galantamine.
+Compared to Galantamine, choline is a high cost supplement without any obvious benefit.
 I have taken brands of galantamine with and without choline, and have noticed no substantial difference in the performance of galantamine.
 I have found it to be unnecessary to the supplement mix.
 Galantamine is by far the most effective supplement for lucid dreaming.
 A higher dosage of galantamine will result in higher levels of acetylcholine (ACh) relatively quickly, thereby accomplishing one of the supposed effects of choline.
 But you are strongly cautioned to start out with 4-8mg of galantamine as you could very easily raise your AC levels to uncomfortably high levels.

 Approach Your Experimentation With Caution